 In 1995, the work paid off in another way as Johnson met his future car owners Stan and Randy Herzog while working in the series.
 The following year, Johnson began driving the brothers’ off-road truck.
 After two years, Johnson was ready for the next opportunity and crafted a proposal, taking it to his friend Fishel.
 An impressed Fishel gave the owners and their ambitious driver a shot.
 In 1998, Johnson climbed behind the wheel of an American Speed Association (ASA) car for his first taste of pavement racing, and he never looked back.

-His ASA victories paved the way for his move to NASCAR – initially in the Nationwide Series – where his winning ways continued, ultimately in the form of his five consecutive Sprint Cup championships.
+His ASA victories paved the way for his move to NASCAR – initially in the now-XFINITY Series – where his winning ways continued, ultimately in the form of his five consecutive Sprint Cup championships.

 The Jimmie Johnson Foundation